John Perry (engineer): Challenging Lord Kelvin

 In 1895, Perry published a paper challenging Kelvin's assumption of low thermal conductivity inside the Earth, and thus disputing Kelvin's estimate that the Earth was only 20–400 million years old, but this had little impact.
 It was not until the discovery in 1903 that radioactive decay releases heat and the development a few years later of radiometric dating of rocks that it was accepted that the age of Earth was many times greater, as Perry had argued.
 Perry's reasoning held that if the interior of the Earth was fluid, or partly fluid, it would transfer heat much more effectively than the conductivity which Kelvin assumed, and he stated that "much internal fluidity would practically mean infinite conductivity for our purpose."

 Kelvin rejected this idea as there was no evidence of tidal deformation of the Earth's crust, and in response Perry made a reference to Kelvin's favourite demonstration of the slow deformation of shoemaker's wax to illustrate the supposed qualities of the presumed luminiferous aether thought then to be necessary to transmit light through space.
 Perry wrote that "the real basis of your calculation is your assumption that the solid earth cannot alter its shape ... even in 1000 million years, under the action of forces constantly tending to alter its shape, and yet we see the gradual closing up of passages in a mine, and we know that wrinkling and faults and other changes of shape are always going on in the earth under the action of long-continued forces.
 I know that solid rock is not like cobbler's wax, but 10^{9} years is a long time, and the forces are great."

 The failure of the scientific community to accept a fluid interior to the Earth held back ideas in geology until the concept was revived by proponents of continental drift, and even in the 1960s geophysical models were still being constructed on the basis that the Earth was solid.

+Theory of buckling in imperfect struts

+Perry made significant contributions to structural mechanics, particularly to the theory of column buckling.
+Ayrton and Perry published On Struts (1886), in which they examined the stability of compression members with initial geometric imperfections.
+This work improved on the prevailing Euler buckling theory, which assumes perfectly straight columns, by showing that even small initial crookedness can substantially reduce the critical load of a strut.

+Perry's theoretical work was later complemented by extensive experimental investigations by Andrew Robertson, who in 1925 tested large numbers of hot-rolled steel sections to quantify the influence of imperfections on buckling strength.
+Robertson derived empirical relationships linking Perry's imperfection factor to the slenderness ratio of columns.
+The combined theoretical and experimental results became known as the Perry–Robertson formula, which has since been incorporated into British Standards BS 449 and BS 153, as well as in the European structural codes (Eurocode), as a reliable and practical method for predicting column buckling limits.